Overview

 Fund Strategy

-Tycho BH-DG Systematic Trading UCITS Fund aims to generate returns by capturing medium-term trends in liquid markets, trading over 100 futures and forwards globally across equities, fixed income, currencies, and commodities.
+Tycho DG Systematic Trading UCITS Fund aims to generate returns by capturing medium-term trends in liquid markets, trading over 100 futures and forwards globally across equities, fixed income, currencies, and commodities.
 The fund employs a suite of four systematic trend following models, that are designed to extract directional alpha from a wide variety of market regimes.
 Within each model, the forecasting process is the same for each market, although there are significant differences in the way each model estimates future market direction, portfolio construction approaches, gearing, risk allocation and speed allocation.
 The four trend models are further enhanced by a proprietary set of risk modulators, which aim to reduce risk and protect profits when trends become over-extended, or markets experience sharp corrections.

 Key Persons